top of page

 What to Expect When You Visit Us

 At Peak Performance, we understand that effective treatment for elbow pain is crucial for pickleball players.
-We offer a comprehensive range of in-house treatments designed to address the specific needs of all of our local Sun Prairie athletes.
+We offer a comprehensive range of in-house treatments designed to address the specific needs of all local athletes.
 Our services include:

 • Strength Training: Customized strength training programs aimed at enhancing muscle stability and resilience to prevent future injuries.
-Our Sun Praire chiropractor has his CSCS certification which is one of the highest standards in strength and conditioning certifications.
+Our Sun Prairie chiropractor has his CSCS certification, which is one of the highest standards in strength and conditioning certifications.

 Advanced Assessment with 3D Motion Capture Technology

 To provide our pickleball athletes with the best possible care, we utilize cutting-edge 3D motion capture technology.
-We are the ONLY sports based clinician in all of Dane county to be using this elite technology.
+We are the ONLY sports-based clinician in all of Dane County using this elite technology.
 This innovative system allows us to assess your movements and identify any dysfunctions that may lead to injury.
-Think of it as a “Movement MRI”.
-By establishing a baseline of your biomechanics, we can use objective measurements and data to tailor our treatment and training programs to fit your specific needs, ensuring that you can play at your best while minimizing the risk of elbow pain.
+Think of it as a “Movement MRI.”
+By establishing a baseline of your biomechanics, we can use objective measurements and data to tailor our treatment and training programs to fit your specific needs.
+This ensures that you can play at your best while minimizing the risk of elbow pain.

 Conclusion